-Santa Fe, the oldest state capital in the nation and its second-largest art market, is a vibrant city that consistently ranks as one of the best places to live in the United States.
-An amalgam of the three cultures present and celebrated in New Mexico—Native American, Hispanic, and Anglo—the city is a magnet for those engaged in creative arts, for intellectuals, and for lovers of outdoor recreation.
+Santa Fe, the nation’s oldest capital city and its second-largest art market, is a vibrant city that consistently ranks as one of the best places to live in the United States.
+An amalgam of the three cultures celebrated in New Mexico—Native American, Hispanic, and Anglo—the city is a magnet for those engaged in creative arts, for intellectuals, and for lovers of outdoor recreation.

-The closest major airport is in Albuquerque, a one-hour drive from Santa Fe.
-Travel reservations from the airport to Santa Fe may be made with an airport shuttle service or by visiting the Albuquerque International Sunport website.
-The Santa Fe airport also operates a limited number of commercial flights.
+The closest major airport is the Albuquerque International Sunport (ABQ), a one-hour drive from Santa Fe.
+Travel reservations from the airport to Santa Fe may be made with an airport shuttle service, such as Groome Transportation.
+The Santa Fe Municipal Airport (SAF) also operates a limited number of commercial flights.
 Limited public transportation is available within Santa Fe by bus.
 For greater flexibility, a rental car is recommended.

 Follow our Facebook page

 For questions or assistance: